|

 12. Newspapers:

-local online papers for that region.
-Newspaper
+to check local online papers for that region.

-search engines vary greatly in quality and ease
+Newspaper search engines vary greatly in quality

-of use.
+and ease of use.
 With exception of certain major

 newspapers (NY Times, etc.), online searchable